shivamksharma/DevBrute/README.md

 	- Fixed Website URLS Error
 	- Fixed Wordlist Issue

 > This project is no longer in development.
-If You want to contribute to this project then feel free to contribute to it by Sharing or Adding your code.
+If You want to contribute to this project then feel free to contribute to it by implementations.